Undergraduate Course: Classical Literature 2: Greek and Roman Epic (CLTR08008)

 |Resit Exam Diet (August)||2:00|

 On completion of this course, the student will be able to:

-- demonstrate an informed understanding of the set texts;
+- demonstrate in written examination, in course work, and in tutorial discussion an informed understanding of the set texts

-- understand the nature and development of the genre of ancient epic;
+- demonstrate in written examination, in course work, and in tutorial discussion an understanding of the nature and development of the genre of ancient epic

-- understand the internal structure and unity of the individual epics studied;
+- demonstrate in written examination, in course work, and in tutorial discussion an understanding of the internal structure and unity of the individual epics studied

-- engage with the central critical approaches and scholarly theories concerning these works;
+- demonstrate in written examination, in course work, and in tutorial discussion engagement with the central critical approaches and scholarly theories concerning these works

-- demonstrate a general understanding of the different historical contexts which produced the works.
+- demonstrate in written examination, in course work, and in tutorial discussion a general understanding of the different historical contexts which produced the works

 Cairns, D. L. (2001) (ed.), Oxford Readings in Homer's Iliad, Oxford.

 Edwards, M. (1987), Homer: Poet of the Iliad, Baltimore.

 Griffin, J. (1980), Homer on Life and Death, Oxford.

 Schein Seth, (1984), The Mortal Hero: An Introduction to Homer's Iliad, Berkeley.